mettre tag

 Maison Kyka vous accompagne sur les différentes étapes du chantier de rénovation

-Maison Kyka accompanies you through the various stages of the renovation project, ©Maison Kyka
+Maison Kyka supports you through each stage of your renovation project, ©Maison Kyka

 NOTE

-If you don’t have a recent inspection report, it is recommended to call on certified RGE professionals or approved inspectors.
-These documents can also be used with your bank or a potential buyer.
+If you don’t have recent diagnostics, call on certified RGE professionals or approved diagnosticians.
+These documents are also helpful for banks or potential buyers.

-• The works urgent (roof to be redone, dangerous electrical installation).
+• Urgent works (e.g., roof replacement, dangerous electrical installation).

-• The finishes and interior fittings, to be positioned later (if necessary).
+• Finishes and interior fittings, to be positioned later (if necessary).

 NOTE